What Is a Pinguecula and a Pterygium (Surfer's Eye)?

 Pinguecula and pterygium are growths on your eye’s conjunctiva, the clear covering over the white part of the eye.

 Pinguecula is a growth that looks like a yellow spot or bump on the conjunctiva.
 It often appears on the side of the eye near your nose.
 A pinguecula is a deposit of protein, fat, or calcium.

 Pterygium is a growth of fleshy tissue that may start as a pinguecula.
 It can remain small or grow large enough to cover part of the cornea.
 When this happens, it can affect your vision.

-Both pinguecula and pterygium are believed to be caused by having dry eyes.
-These growths may also be caused by exposure to wind, dust, and ultraviolet (UV) light from the sun.
+Both pinguecula and pterygium are believed to be caused by a combination of dry eyes and exposure to wind, dust, and ultraviolet (UV) light from the sun.

 Avoiding pinguecula and pterygium

 lf you have had a pinguecula or a pterygium at least once before, try to avoid the things that cause these growths.
 Here are some ways:

 - wear sunglasses to protect your eyes from ultraviolet (UV) light

 - protect your eyes from dust by wearing glasses or goggles

 - use artificial tears when your eyes are dry